-- 1/2 cup (92 g) white or red quinoa, well rinsed and drained
+- 1/2 cup white or red quinoa (well rinsed and drained)

-- 1/3 cup (80 g) salted creamy peanut butter (or sub almond butter, cashew butter, or sunbutter)
+- 1/3 cup salted creamy peanut butter (or sub almond butter, cashew butter, or sunbutter)

-- 1 Tbsp (15 ml) gluten-free tamari (or soy sauce if not GF)
+- 1 Tbsp gluten-free tamari (or soy sauce if not GF)

-- 1 tsp chili garlic sauce, 1 Thai red chili, minced, or 1/4 tsp red pepper flake (more to taste)
+- 1 tsp chili garlic sauce (more to taste // 1 Thai red chili, minced // or 1/4 tsp red pepper flake // amounts as original recipe is written)

 - Lime wedges

 Heat a small saucepan over medium heat and add rinsed, drained quinoa.
 "Toast" for 3-4 minutes, stirring frequently, to remove excess liquid and add a nutty flavor to the quinoa.
 Then add water, stir, and bring to a low boil.
 Then reduce heat to a simmer, cover, and cook for about 18-20 minutes or until all liquid is absorbed and quinoa is tender.
 Fluff with a fork, remove lid, and set off heat.